Monogramm/docker-frappe/README.md

 # Mostly used to secure that frappe and erpnext are not removed due to misconfiguration
 FRAPPE_APP_PROTECTED=frappe

-# Default protocol (should either be empty, or http:// or https:// when using SSL)
+# Default protocol.
+Should either be http (default value) or https when using SSL.
-FRAPPE_DEFAULT_PROTOCOL=
+FRAPPE_DEFAULT_PROTOCOL=http

 # Default site
 FRAPPE_DEFAULT_SITE=

+# Default HTTP port.
+Should either be 80 (default value) or 443 when using SSL or any custom port defined for the NGinx reverse proxy.
+FRAPPE_HTTP_PORT=80

+# Default backend port.
+Should either be 80 (default value) or any custom port defined for the app backend.
+FRAPPE_WEBSERVER_PORT=80

 # Remove all sites data on startup if set to 1
 # This should only be used for dev / test environments